emvalencaf/terraform-auroraserverless-knowledge-base/app/database_init_lambda/README.md

 ![Diagram Database Init Lambda Function Flow](/docs/lambda_database_init.png)

 This Lambda function is responsible for executing SQL commands on an Amazon Aurora Serverless database using the AWS RDS Data API.
-The function leverages the ``boto3`` library to interact with Aurora Serverless and perform various database operations.
+The function leverages the ``boto3`` library to interact with Aurora Serverless and perform various database operations in order to create vector database.

-The primary function f this function is to setting up a vector database at a potsgres
+The primary function f this function is to setting up a vector database.

 ## Summary